xfides/smoothScrollTo-concept/README.md

 });
 ```

-## Function `getScrollTargetElem` get target to which it needs to scroll
+## Function `getScrollTargetElem` get target to which it needs to scroll ([Table of Contents](#content))

-The purpose of the [`smoothScrollTo()`](#smoothscrollto()-function-and-it's-basic-variables) function is to scroll to a specific element on the page.
+The purpose of the [`smoothScrollTo()`](#function-smoothscrollto-and-its-basic-variables) function is to scroll to a specific element on the page.
 Therefore, we need to determine the target of our scroll somehow.
 Let's create a function `getScrollTargetElem` that will do this.

 What should `getScrollTargetElem` function do:
 * get the link we've clicked;